 Pullman, WA 99164-4910

-The program in archaeology emphasizes research and training in the prehistory of the Americas including Alaska, the Pacific Northwest from British Columbia to northern California, the Columbia Plateau, the Great Basin, the Pueblo societies of the Southwest, Mesoamerica, and the Andes.
+The program in archaeology emphasizes research and training in the archaeology of the Americas including Alaska, the Pacific Northwest from British Columbia to northern California, the Columbia Plateau, the Great Basin, the northwestern plains, the Pueblo societies of the Southwest, Mesoamerica, and the Andes.
 Faculty research employs ceramic analysis, lithic analysis, paleoeconomic and paleoenvironmental approaches including geoarchaeology, zooarchaeology, microbotanical and macrobotanical analysis, as well as well as stable isotope analysis, archaeometry via gas chromatography-mass spectrometry, and modeling and simulation.
-Students gain practical experience in methods through a group of laboratory training courses unique to WSU, and are exposed to explanatory perspectives derived from evolutionary theory, agency and practice theory, and the study of complex adaptive systems.
+Students gain practical experience in methods through a group of laboratory training courses unique to WSU and are exposed to explanatory perspectives derived from indigenous ontology, agency and practice theory, and the political economy.

 Please contact the Archaeology Graduate Coordinator or Student Representative for more information:

 The graduate program in cultural anthropology at WSU emphasizes three constellations of subject matter within the broad range of the subdiscipline: (1) psychological and medical anthropology; (2) children, family, and gender; and (3) ecological anthropology.
 Within these specialties the cultural anthropology faculty has ongoing research and experience in Africa, the Caribbean, Latin America, North America, Oceania, South Asia, and Southeast Asia.
 The cultural anthropology program offers an MA and a PhD.
 Cultural anthropology emphasizes the importance of conducting original field-based research as part of their graduate training.

 Please contact the Cultural Anthropology Graduate Coordinator or Student Representative for more information: